 I recently watched Adult World, a movie about a young female poet struggling to get published.
 In one scene, her roommate, not really a writer, learns something she wrote will be published.
 The poet forces back her stunned envy (and certain anger at the injustice of it all), manufactures a smile, and congratulates her.
 Obviously, this is the right thing to do, because she has someone else’s feelings to consider.
-But now and then I’ll see guidelines online for writers that discourage perfectly private, internal envy, anger, indignation, etc., directed toward other writers, or toward agents (or publishers) rejecting work.
+But now and then I’ll see guidelines online for writers that discourage perfectly private internal envy, anger, indignation, etc., directed toward other writers, or toward agents (or publishers) rejecting the work.
 But that hardly seems realistic, nor is it fair to ask humans to stop being human.
 It’s hard enough feeling terrible without feeling terrible about feeling terrible, so I’d like to propose amendments to those guidelines:

 Do not envy another writer’s success for too long.

 Maybe you’re 38 or 52, and the fourth book you’ve sent to agents is, as with the first three, getting rejected all around.
 Yet, some 18-year-old’s first-ever attempt at writing not only got a killer publishing deal, but it’s being adapted into a movie.

 Of course you want to latch onto a shred of confirmation that this 18-year-old lottery winner doesn’t have EVERYTHING.
 You’ll find it, too.
 A tiny crack in their future: as the writer of the book that someone else adapted into the screenplay that will star famous, good-looking people other people actually care about, the kid who got the killer book deal will have pretty crappy seats at the Academy Awards (ha!).